IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: More Implementation Details

-\textbf{High-resolution ViT-Base} Mostly following the original Vision Transformer, we implemented our model with a stack of Transformer blocks stacking together.
-Each block has a self-attention head and an MLP block in it, both having LayerNorm(LN).
+Mostly following the original Vision Transformer, we implemented our model with a stack of Transformer blocks stacking together.
+LN are employed in the self-attention head and MLP blocks.
 Every two windowed attention blocks are followed by a global attention block.
-The windowed attention block only computes self-attention in a small window, while the global attention block ensures global information propagation.
-Although we introduce the windowed attention, it only affects the self-attention manner but doesn't change the linear projection for Q, K, and V. Therefore, we can directly apply the MAE pre-trained parameters from a vanilla ViT with all global attention to this Windowed attention model without any extra process.
-Detailed structures are shown in Table \ref{tab:vitb}.
+The windowed attention block only computes self-attention in a small, non-overlapped window, while the global attention block ensures global information propagation.
+Although we introduce the windowed attention, it only affects the self-attention manner but doesn't change the linear projection for Q, K, and V. Therefore, we can directly apply the MAE pre-trained parameters from a vanilla ViT-B with all global attention to this windowed ViT-B without any extra process.
+Detailed configuration are shown in Table \ref{tab:vitb}.